maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 - the geometric algebra $$\GG^n$$ is a vector space of geometric objects
 - $$\GG^n$$ is closed under the geometric product, which is bilinear
-- the symmetric part of the geometric product is the inner product
+- the symmetric part of the geometric product of two vector is their inner product

 # Basis